 IPPF European Network (IPPF EN) is one of IPPF’s six regional networks.
-We work in 41 countries across Western and Eastern Europe and Central Asia to ensure that people are free to make choices about their sexuality and well-being, in a world without discrimination.
+We work in over 30 countries across Western and Eastern Europe and Central Asia to ensure that people are free to make choices about their sexuality and well-being, in a world without discrimination.

 IPPF is a global service provider and a leading advocate of sexual and reproductive health and rights for all.
 It is a worldwide movement of national organisations working with and for communities and individuals.